The relative select command is used to select related elements on the page.

 Just like select commands, relative select commands are labeled and can be referenced by other tools.
 If you click on the wrong element for the source and want to cancel your relative selection, you can press the escape key.

 When you create a relative selection, ParseHub figures out a pattern to capture the relationship.
-Just like with the select command, add additional samples to the relative select by clicking on elements.
+Just like with the select command, you can add additional samples to the relative select by clicking on elements.
 Unlike the select command, the pattern that ParseHub figures out describes pairs of elements.

 When the relative select command is executed, ParseHub will apply the relationship to the current element (source) and will loop over the resulting elements (destinations), setting each in turn as the new current element, and executing all child commands.